 Should you buy a drip coffee maker?

 While the pros and cons of each brewer style are multifaceted and largely dependent on personal taste, drip coffee makers have become quite popular worldwide.
-With an expected market upwards of $170 million in 2020, the drip coffee maker industry is strong.
+With an expected market upwards of $170 million this year, the drip coffee maker industry is strong.
 But even though drip coffee makers have made great advances recently, percolators have been selling strongly for over 200 years.
 Either way, both models are probably here to stay.
 Which one you prefer depends on your palate, your pocketbook, and your personal preference.
+Enjoy your coffee!